 Certain types of tapeworms use fleas as a host, so when you take your pooch for his or her flea treatment, you may also need to have them dewormed as well.
 Tapeworm infections are usually diagnosed by finding worm segments (they typically appear as small grains of rice or seeds) on your dog’s rear end, in their waste, or around the areas where they live and sleep.
 Because fleas are friendly hosts for the most common type of tapeworm, an effective flea treatment is also a great method of tapeworm prevention.

 If your dog can’t stop scratching and your search for fleas seems to be in vain, you might need professional help.
-Schedule an appointment with one of our friendly, helpful vets at Brimley-Lawrence Animal Clinic in order to get your prized pup on the road to relaxation and recovery.
+Schedule an appointment with one of our friendly, helpful vets at Brimley-Lawrence Animal Clinic or Bellamy-Lawrence Animal Hospital in order to get your prized pup on the road to relaxation and recovery.